zaphosting/docs/docs/contribution-blogs.md

 Before submitting your draft, double check everything is correct using this quick checklist:
 - You followed a clear structure.
 - Your content relates to what was agreed upon within your blog suggestion and discussions with the ZAP Contributions Team.
-- You have followed our [Blogs Guidelines](contribution-blogs-guidelines.md) closely.
+- You have followed our [Guidelines](contribution-blogs-guidelines.md) closely.

 Once you believe that you have finished writing your blog and have a draft ready, please send us your draft copy by replying to the ticket.
 Please note, you will not be able to upload files to the ticket directly, thus be prepared to upload it to a cloud storage site, such as Google Drive, and share a link if needed.
 We thus recommend using Google Docs or Microsoft Word to write your content as sharing your file is very simple and quick by generating a link instantly.